Chalazion Removal in Miranda

 Assessment and treatment for chalazion

-If you have a stubborn eyelid lump that has not settled with warm compresses, an assessment can confirm it is a chalazion and work out which procedural option fits best — steroid injection or incision and curettage, both performed in the rooms.
+If you have a stubborn eyelid lump that has not settled with warm compresses, an assessment can confirm it is a chalazion and work out which option fits best — steroid injection or incision and curettage, both performed in the rooms.

 (02) 8544 0719 Mon – Fri, 8:00am – 4:30pm